My research examines how discursive, representational, and technological power reshape democracy:

 Working Papers

-- Elite Cues and System Legitimacy: How Populism and Technocracy Shape Electoral Competition - C.Pereira, Presented at EPSA and APSA, 2024, 2025.
+- Populist and Technocratic Rhetoric and Far-Right Electoral Success: Evidence from UK Parliamentary Discourse - C.Pereira, Presented at EPSA and APSA, 2024, 2025.

-- How Methods Shape Representation: Classification, Distribution, and the Politics of Measurement - C.Pereira, Presented at CIS Zurichberg colloquium 2025, TADA 2025, Monash-Paris-Warwick-Zurich-CEPR Text-As-Data Workshop 2025.
+- Relational Silence: Models for Describing and Inferring Discourse Asymmetries - C.Pereira, Presented at CIS Zurichberg colloquium 2025, TADA 2025, Monash-Paris-Warwick-Zurich-CEPR Text-As-Data Workshop 2025.

 - Belief Updating through Giving: Conversational AI and Active Epistemic Input - C.Pereira